Gilles Villeneuve: Canadas Legend Behind the Wheel

 After being transported to University St. Raphael Hospital, it was determined he had fractured his neck.
 Within hours, he had passed away from his injuries.

 Taking after his father, Jacques drove the number 27 car in honor of Gilles during the 1995 Indianapolis 500.
 Jacque still races today, though the high point of his Formula One career came in 1997 when he became the first Canadian to win the F1 Championship.
+Jacques keeps alive a legacy of Grand Prix racing that has forever defined the event for Montreal and Canada.

 Gilles Villeneuve may be tragically gone, but his successes and those of his son will keep his legacy and memory alive.